node-js-libs/curlrequest/README.md

 Open a file and process it like a request response, useful if using temporary files.

+`stderr` - *default: true*

+Pipe the stderr of each curl process to the main process.
+Set this to a string to write stderr to a file, or false to disable stderr.

 ### Passing options directly to curl